orchetect/swift-testing-extensions/README.md

 All methods have inline help explaining their purpose and basic usage examples.

+### Macro Trust

+This package emits custom [Swift macros](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/).

+Xcode includes a security mechanism that requires allowing 3rd-party macros before they are allowed to be used.

+- When running in the Xcode IDE, a dialog will pop up asking to allow the macros.

+  This will happen only once per commit of the repo where the macros originate.
+This means whenever the macros change or are updated, Xcode invalidates the previous authorization and re-prompts to allow them.

+- When running CI unit tests using `xcodebuild test`, if the process errors out, the simplest solution currently is to add the `-skipMacroValidation` flag.

 ## Roadmap

 - Additional methods may be added over time on an as-needed basis.